 – knowledge about specialized subjects;

-– The understanding of the advanced concepts of the subject;
+– Understanding of the advanced concepts of the subject;

-– -The ability to use knowledge and concepts to think independently about the issues of the subject.
+– -Ability to use knowledge and concepts to think independently about the issues of the subject.

-At the end of the course, the student will have acquired the basic skills required to design, implement and coordinate educational / training interventions aimed to inclusion:
+At the end of the course, the student will have acquired the basic skills required to plan, implement and coordinate educational / training interventions aimed to inclusion:

 – knowledge and understanding;

-Be able to implement procedures and request / solicit various types of interventions (diagnostic, rehabilitative, training, etc.), for the benefit of people affected by disability and BES, making use of existing legislation and the available institutional resources.
+Ability to implement procedures and request / solicit various types of interventions (diagnostic, rehabilitative, training, etc.), for the benefit of people affected by disability and BES (Special Education Needs) , making use of existing legislation and the available institutional resources.

 - communication skills;

-Be acquainted with the technologies able to enhance the communication , intellectual and learning skills of people with special needs.
+Knowledge of the technologies which could enhance the communication ,intellectual and learning skills of people with special needs.

-Know sites, locations and publications of the main associations and institutions offering information, advice, assistance and services to the disabled, to persons.
+Knowledge of sites, locations and publications of the main associations and institutions offering information, advice, assistance and services to the disabled, to people.

 - Learning skills.
-Students will learn how to seek new educational resources in inclusive perspective and to collaborate in the design and management of training events
+Students will learn how to seek new educational resources in inclusive perspective and to collaborate in planning and management of training events

 The teaching material prepared by the lecturer in addition to recommended textbooks (such as for instance slides, lecture notes, exercises, bibliography) and communications from the lecturer specific to the course can be found inside the Moodle platform › blended.uniurb.it